-As part of the waste management and recycling operations, Cleanaway Rutherford forms a key part of the closed loop used oil recycling business, by providing the facilities to return oil and lubricants to base oil quality for purchase and reuse in the marketplace.
+As part of the waste management and recycling operations, Cleanaway Rutherford forms a key part of the closed loop used oil recycling business, by providing facilities re-refined oil and lubricants to base oil quality for purchase and reuse in the marketplace.
 Other facilities located throughout the east coast support the Rutherford site in the collection, initial cleaning/processing, and transportation of waste and base oils.